What Do Rats In The Attic Sound Like?

 With the use of rodent bait stations strategically placed along the foundation of your home, the exterior population will be reduced.
 With fewer rats outside, there will be less trying to get back inside.
 We provide professional installation and maintenance of tamper-proof rodent bait stations for this purpose.

 Other Animal Noises In The Attic

 You came to this post in search of an answer to the question “What do roof rats sound like?”
 Hopefully with the above information you’ve identified the culprit as roof rats and are well on your way to getting the rats in the attic removed and locked out permanently.

 If the noises you are hearing are clearly from a larger animal, it could be raccoons in the attic or opossums in the attic.
 We have dealt with both.
 With either of these animals, you’ll likely hear larger thumping and walking sounds.
 Since both have to leave the attic to access food and water, you’ll likely hear at night when that happens.

-If you do indeed have these other animals in your attic, we recommend calling your best local rodent control company at Native Pest Management, or by reading how to safely remove raccoons or opossums from the attic.
+If you do indeed have these other animals in your attic or on your roof, we recommend calling your best local widlife and rodent control company at Native Pest Management, or by reading how to safely remove raccoons or opossums from your attic.

 Let Us Remove Rats From Your Attic – Native Pest Management

 Now that you know what roof rats sound like, you may know there is in fact a rodents in your attic.
 But what next?
 Sure, you could go to the store and buy some rat traps and poison, but it will be much easier if you simply contact us.